wbrown97a/Engineering_4_Notebook/README.md

 ### Reflection
 In this assignment I had a problem with getting the msp drawing to show up.
 I tried to run the function in a couple of places then found the spot where it would print.
 I also had a problem where the only way the word would work is if you type the letters in the right order.
 I made som adjustments to the code and it works with entering the letters in any order.

+## Safe Shutdown RPi

+### Assignment Description
+I had to wire a button and use provided code to make the raspberry pi safely turn off when the button is pressed for 4 seconds.
+It also had to restart when the button is just pressed down and released.

 ## Intro to CAD

 ### Assignment Description